bcohenboulakia/nbworkshop/README.md

 ### Configuration

 All _nbworkshop_ code is in the `.github` directory.
 It contains:
  * `.github/scripts/student_version.py`: the Python script that converts Tutor Notebooks to Students Notebooks, and creates ZIP archives with all the attached files.
-Is used alone, this script can be moved anywhere, provided it stil has access to the configuration file
+If used alone, this script can be moved anywhere, provided it still has access to the configuration file
  * `.github/workflows/generate_student_version.yml`: The GitHub workflow that calls the aforementioned Python script every time a Notebook is pushed on the repository's `main` branch.
  * `.github/conversion.json`: The configuration file.
 This is where Notebook directories, text replacement, and placeholders must be defined.